Purpose

 Changes or Additions to the Retention Schedule

-Caution: Departments and units that are not official repositories and that retain duplicate or multiple copies of University records should dispose of them when they are no longer useful, but no longer than the retention period set forth on the Retention Schedule.
+Caution: Departments and units that are not official repositories and retain duplicate or multiple copies of University records should dispose of them when they are no longer useful but no longer than the retention period set forth on the Retention Schedule.

-The adoption of this policy does not relieve or otherwise affect the pre-existing obligation of any department to maintain records relating to a matter under litigation, government audit, or investigation.
-All such records should be preserved until the matter to which they relate has been finally resolved and the General Counsel has approved their disposition.
-Any questions about the application of this exception should be directed to the Data Governance Committee.
+Adopting this policy does not relieve or otherwise affect the pre-existing obligation of any department to maintain records relating to a matter under litigation, government audit, or investigation.
+All such records should be preserved until the matter to which they relate has been finally resolved, and the General Counsel has approved their disposition.
+Any questions about applying this exception should be directed to the Data Governance Committee.

 Each Official Repository and the University Archivist should review document retention on an annual basis and destroy documents in accordance with the Retention Schedule.
 Consequently, documents may be maintained longer than the date that the Retention Schedule indicates for their destruction until the annual review date.